 Additionally, we believe educating our employees is crucial in achieving our EI&D goals.
-We have established a global multi-year EI&D learning road map, including bespoke inclusion and unconscious bias training programs to accommodate our dynamic employee population.
-In fiscal 2022 the Company launched Inclusion Works, a peer learning online platform with a group-centered experience, bite-size content, and actionable learning.
+We have established a global multi-year EI&D learning road map, including bespoke skill-building programs to accommodate our dynamic employee population.
 Furthermore, the Company has focused on providing employees with resources to foster continuing education and conversation on EI&D through 'Tapestry UNSCRIPTED', which is an internal speaker series for our employees designed to bring our values to life.
 We feel hosting bold conversations about our values provides an opportunity for us to be inspired, discover ideas, and ignite personal passions.

-Tapestry is committed to the support of underrepresented groups through our corporate efforts.
+Tapestry is committed to the support of historically underrepresented and marginalized groups through our corporate efforts.
 We are a member of the CEO Action for Diversity and Inclusion, the largest business coalition committed to advancing Diversity and Inclusion.
 Our focus on fostering an equitable work environment has led to continued recognition from Forbes on the list of "Best Employers for Diversity" and Human Rights Campaign's list of "Best Place to Work for LGBTQ Equality".
-Additionally, we have been certified as a "Great Place to Work" for 2022.
+In 2023, we were recognized by Civic 50 as one of the 50 Most Community-Minded Companies.
+Additionally, we have been certified as a "Great Place to Work" for 2023.
 The Company is dedicated to building a workforce with leadership teams better reflecting our general corporate population in North America.
 The Company monitors the representation of women and ethnic minorities at different levels throughout the company, and discloses this information in our website at www.tapestry.com/responsibility/our-people.